On the Factor Complexity Associated with a Family of Multidimensional Continued Fraction Algorithms: Correspondence between Multi-dimensional Continued Fractions and -adic sequences

 \begin{definition} An $S$-adic word $\bfu$ with coding sequence $\set{\sigma_m}_{m=0}^\infty$ is \keyterm{primitive} if for all $ m \in \NatZero $, there exists $ n > m $ such that $ M_m M_{m+1} M_{m+2} \cdots M_{n-1} $ has all entries strictly positive, where each $M_i$ is the abelianization matrix of the substitution $\sigma_i$. \end{definition}

 Lemma 1.5.10 of \cite{Thuswaldner} implies, in particular, that condition (\ref{infintconverge}) is true for primitive $S$-adic words that are also recurrent.

 Our ultimate goal is to find bounds on the complexity of $S$-adic sequences associated with various TRIP maps.
-Specifically, for any $ \sigma, \tau_0, \tau_1 \in S_3 $, we would like to find an upper bound for $p_\bfu(n)$ for any $F(\sigma,\tau_0,\tau_1)$-adic sequences.
+Specifically, for any $ \sigma, \tau_0, \tau_1 \in S_3 $, we would like to find an upper bound for $p$ for any $F(\sigma,\tau_0,\tau_1)$-adic sequences.
 We are particularly interested in cases with low upper bounds such as $2n+1$ or $3n$.

-\begin{remark} Our definition of $S_i$ substitutions occasionally differs from what one would get by taking the $F_i(\sigma, \tau_0, \tau_1)$ matrix as defined in \cite{Garrity-Mccdonald} and defining an associated substitution to this matrix as was done in the previous subsection.
+\begin{remark} Our definition of $S_i$ substitutions can differ from what one would get by taking the $F_i(\sigma, \tau_0, \tau_1)$ matrix as defined in \cite{Garrity-Mccdonald} and defining an associated substitution to this matrix as was done in the previous subsection.
 For example, we have

 but the substitution we would derive from the matrix $F_0(13,e,e)$ in the previous subsection is

 The definitions given above allow for equivalence relations between various $S$-adic sequences that correspond to certain equivalence relations between various TRIP maps which lead to the same complexities, as we will see in Section \ref{More general TRIP maps}.
 There is, however, one source of freedom that we do have in choosing the substitutions from the Farey matrices, which we will explain in Section \ref{Statements on Complexity for all TRIP maps}. \end{remark}